 - 1. Raw ambient light measurements.
 The ambient light channels are Channel 0 (red) and Channel 1(blue).
 Channel 0 displays measurements of the ambient visible light while Channel 1 displays measurements of the ambient infrared light. - 2.
 Raw infrared proximity measurements.
-The infrared proximity channels are Channel 2 (pink) readings using DS1, Channel 3 (green) readings using DS9, and Channel 4 (yellow) readings using DS5.
-The output is proportional to the amount of infrared light being reflected onto the part by an object above the board.
+The infrared proximity channels are Channel 2 (pink) readings using DS1 and Channel 3 (green) readings using DS9.
+Each output is proportional to the amount of infrared light being reflected onto the part by an object above the board.
 These outputs are 16-bit unsigned values.